Smanar/Domoticz-deCONZ/README.md

 # Domoticz-deCONZ
 It's a python plugin for Domoticz (home automation application).
-It use the deCONZ REST API to make a bridge beetween your zigbee network and Domoticz using a Dresden Elektronik gateway.
+It uses the deCONZ REST API to make a bridge beetween your zigbee network and Domoticz using a Dresden Elektronik gateway.

 ## Description
 To resume: